ray-project/kuberay/docs/guidance/autoscaler.md

    For Ray versions older than 2.0.0, the image `rayproject/ray:2.0.0` will be used to run the autoscaler.

 3. Autoscaling functionality is supported only with Ray versions at least as new as 1.11.0.
-Autoscaler support is beta as of Ray 2.0.0 and KubeRay 0.3.0.
-The details of autoscaler behavior and configuration may change in future releases.
+Autoscaler support is beta as of Ray 2.0.0 and KubeRay 0.3.0; while autoscaling functionality is stable, the details of autoscaler behavior and configuration may change in future releases.

 ### Test autoscaling